 What’s in your attic?
 The reality is, a lot of home owners have no idea.
 From a home inspector’s point of view, the attic is one of the most important parts of the inspection.
 It’s an area where some of the most significant problems are found.
 Sometimes these problems have gone undetected for years.

-On one of my recent Minneapolis inspections, a quick pop of the attic hatch revealed a problem that is all too common in homes: a missing vent connection was leaking air from the home’s interior into the unconditioned attic space.
-Check out the video below that shows what my inspection found.
+On one of my recent Minneapolis inspections, a quick pop of the attic hatch revealed a problem that is all too common in homes: missing vent connections.
+The bathroom exhaust fans were leaking air from the home’s interior into the unconditioned attic space.
+Check out the video below that shows what I found.

 While it’s never a good idea to vent into an attic, either directly or indirectly, the problem is compounded in colder climate zones.
 Allowing warm/damp air from bathroom fans, kitchen exhausts and clothes dryers to escape into an attic leads to condensation in the attic space.
 In winter time, major frost build up and ice dams are often the result.
 Stained walls and ceilings, damp insulation, mold, and structural damage are all possible outcomes.